-Corporate income tax for the years from 1985 up to 2000 were paid according to the tax appeal committee decision and the disputes are
+Corporate income tax for the years from 1985 up to 2000 were paid according to the tax appeal committee decision and the disputes are under discussion in the court of law.

 The Bank's corporate income tax position has been examined and settled with the tax authority from Year 2001 up to Year 2006.